Rising-Cloud-Examples/node-web-service/README.md

 This creates a **risingcloud.yaml** file in your project directory.
 This file can be used to configure the build script.

-# 4. Configure your Rising Cloud Task
+# 4. Configure your Rising Cloud Web Service

 Configure your risingcloud.yaml